MRC-CSO-SPHSU/MiniDemographicABM.jl/README.md

 MiniDemographicABM.jl: A simplified agent based model of UK demography based on the Agents.jl Julia package

 ### Description

-A simplified Agent-Based demographic model.
-Individiuals of a population are subject to deaths, births, marriages and divorces.
-The main purpose is to explore and exploit capabilities of Agents.jl package that shall be integrated / adjusted to a realistic large-scale socio-economic model.
+This package implements a simplified non-calibrated Agent-based model for the demography of the UK.
+Individuals of an initial population are subject to ageing, deaths, births, divorces and marriages.
+A simulation is progressed with a user-defined fixed simulation step size on a hourly,  daily, weakly, monthly basis or an arbitrary user-defined clock rate.
+The main purpose of the model is to explore and exploit capabilities state-of-the-art  Agents.jl Julia package.
+Particularly, the model can be integrated / adjusted to a realistic large-scale socio-economics model.
+This can be also accomplished for other objectives such as pandemics, social interactions etc. mainly within a demographic context.

 ### Author(s)
 Atiyah Elsheikh